mjpclab/jquery-tab/README.md

 Determine the types of events triggered on label-item that will make the page-item switched.
 Default value is `click`.

+`delayTriggerEvents`
+Specify events on label-item that will trigger page switch after delay a small piece of time.
+Quite useful if you want to keep hover a little time before switching.

+`delayTriggerCancelEvents`
+Specify events on label-item that will cancel delay switching.

+`delayTriggerLatency`
+Specify how long (milliseconds) need to wait before trigger the delayed switching events.

 `statusFieldSelector`
 A jQuery selector string or object to find a form (normally hidden) field to store active tab index, thus after form post back and keep the field value on server to the browser, the jquery-tab will automatically restore the active tab.